 Proof of payment

-Once we file the application SARS normally issues a letter (which we will forward to you) informing that they want to do a verification, you then need to take this letter to your closest SARS office to make an appointment for an interview.
-Once you have the date for the interview then ensure you are there at the arranged time and then a SARS official will do the interview with you.
+Once we file the application SARS normally issues a letter (which we will forward to you) informing that they want to do a verification, you then need to make an online appointment with SARS for the VAT interview.
+Once you have the date for the interview then ensure you are available and the supporting documents are uploaded at the arranged time and then a SARS official will do the interview with you.

 During the process they will do a risks assessment, if your risk is high then the application will be selected for a sight inspection.
 If this is the case a SARS official will contact you to make arrangements to come and inspect your offices, if he is satisfied then they will complete the application process and issue you with a VAT number .